 PHIL2800.
-Buddhist philosophy (6 credits) This course will introduce students to Buddhist philosophy.
+Buddhist philosophy (6 credits)

+This course will introduce students to Buddhist philosophy.
 Topics to be covered will likely include the philosophy of the Pali sutras, early Mahayana philosophy, and Chinese Chan Buddhism.
 We will focus on understanding Buddhist ideas and arguments, thinking about them critically, and reflecting on the issues they raise.

 Assessment: 100% coursework.

 3000- and 4000-LEVEL COURSES The following courses are open only to philosophy majors.
 Only one of them should be chosen to fulfill the capstone requirement.
 PHIL3920.
 Senior essay (capstone experience) (6 credits) This is a one-semester capstone course for third- and fourth-year Philosophy majors.
 Each student will be required to audit and attend a 2000-level philosophy course (on top of the 54 credits of level 2000/3000/4000-level courses), and to write a substantial philosophy essay on a topic related to the course under the supervision of an adviser of the student's choosing.
+There is no need to register for the course being audited, but it has to be a course the student has not completed before.
 The student must obtain the approval of the course teacher and supervisor before the semester.
 (The supervisor may be the teacher for the audited course, but need not be.)
 The essay is expected not to exceed 5,000 words, and should be submitted in accordance with a schedule agreed upon with the supervisor.
 Assessment will be based entirely on the completed thesis.
-Assessment: 100% coursework.

 Non-permissible combination: PHIL4810 and PHIL4920.
 PHIL4810.
 Senior seminar (capstone experience) (6 credits) This is a one-semester capstone course for fourth-year Philosophy majors.
 The course will focus on readings tailored to students' interests.
 Students will be required to give a presentation and to complete a 2,500 word essay on a topic approved by the course teacher.
 Assessment: 100% coursework.